harleydutton/skyrim-modlist/README.md

 #### Procedure
 * anyone may add a new mod to the bottom of `Pending Mods` at any time
 * everyone uses the mod at the top of the `Pending Mods` section in addition to core
-* everyone plays a few runs and votes to add the mod to core or not
+* The `Pending Mods`, `Modlist`, `In-Game Mod Setting Configurations`, and `Mod Installation Configurations` lists/tables can all be modified with a vote
-  * if it passes unanimously, it is added to the `Modlist`
+  * Anyone may call a vote for any purpose at any time
-  * if it fails unanimously, it is removed from `Pending Mods`
+  * For a vote to be valid a Quorum, consisting of a majority of players participating in the challenge, must be present.
-  * otherwise, it is moved to the bottom of `Pending Mods`
+  * For a vote to pass a majority of the quorum must vote 'for'
-* at the end of each vote, each player may move one mod one slot up the list
+  * When a vote concerning the top mod of `Pending Mods` fails it is moved to the bottom of the list

 #### Pending Mods
 * [Ish's Souls to Perks](https://www.nexusmods.com/skyrim/mods/18395)